 - 1. National Register listing.
 Districts listed by the federal Keeper of the National Register of Historic Places or before January 27, 2017 are automatically identified as Historic Districts on the Official Zoning Maps.
-For Historic Districts that were listed by the federal Keeper of the National Register of Historic Places on or before January 27, 2017 but have not been designated by the City, any expansion of the boundary by the federal Keeper of the National Register of Historic Places is also automatically identified on the Official Zoning Maps.
-See Section 33.855.075, Automatic Map Amendments for Historic Resources. - City designation.
+For Historic Districts that were listed by the federal Keeper of the National Register of Historic Places on or before January 27, 2017 but have not been independently designated by the City as the result of a legislative or quasi-judicial procedure, any expansion of the boundary by the federal Keeper of the National Register of Historic Places is also automatically identified on the Official Zoning Maps.
+See Section 33.855.075, Automatic Map Amendments for Historic Resources. - 2.
+City designation.
 City designation of a Historic District may be established through a legislative or quasi-judicial procedure.
 City designation of Historic Districts includes establishing new Historic Districts, expanding the boundaries of existing Historic Districts, and reclassifying noncontributing resources as contributing resources within the boundary of existing Historic Districts. - a.
 Legislative designation.
 New Historic Districts must be established through a legislative procedure.
 Expanding the boundaries of an existing Historic District and reclassifying a noncontributing resource as contributing may be done through a legislative procedure.
 When designation is done legislatively, the approval criteria of Section 33.846.030.D apply. - b.
 Quasi-judicial designation.
-Expanding the boundaries of an existing Historic District and reclassifying a noncontributing resource as contributing may be done quasi-judicially.
+Expanding the boundaries of an existing Historic District and reclassifying a noncontributing resource as contributing may be done quasijudicially.
 Historic designation review is required.
 Establishing a new Historic District quasi-judicially is prohibited.